dsouflis/rete-next/README.md

 ### Partial matches
 The original implementation only supported partial matches.
 An operation was added to retrieve partial matches (initial version exists).

+### Intra-condition arithmetic tests
+The ability to do arithmetic tests between variables of the condition was added.